riven314/CycleGAN-FastAI/README.md

 ### CycleGAN on Simulated Multi-digit MNIST Data
-As a proof-of-concept, test if CycleGAN can learn spatial variation from images with multi-digit MNIST
+As a proof-of-concept, test if CycleGAN can learn spatial variation from images with multi-digit MNIST.
+I use fastai framework for this project.
+By the time I am doing this project, I attended lesson 10 of Deep Learning for Coders part 2.
+This project also serve to practice writing custom callbacks and applying tensorboards in fastai framework.

-### Procedures
-1. prepare two sets of data (domain X and Y) with multi-digit MNIST simulator.
-They are different in spatial semantics
-2. train CycleGAN on the two sets of data.
-Experiment if CycleGAN can learn to translate between domain X and Y

-### Remarks
+### Dataset
-1. prepare several sets of domain X and Y, with varying difficulties
+MNIST digits with affine transformation.
+One set of data have one digit per image, another set of data have two digits per image.

+## Experiment
+I did several experiments.
+I tried training with flat learning rate as a baseline, and compared its performance against one cycle policy.
+Though the model trained with one cycle policy have a lower loss.
+Both models suffer from mode collapse.

 ### Reference
 1. [github] multi-digit MNIST simulator: https://github.com/shaohua0116/MultiDigitMNIST